desduvauchelle/ai-juicing-juicebox/apps/docs/docs/ai-services/ai-services-intro.md

 ---
 sidebar_position: 1
 ---

-# What are AI Services? 🤖
+# Understanding AI Services 🤖

-What we mean by AI services are any and all AI models available.
+AI services encompass a wide range of AI models accessible for various applications.

-These can be cloud solutions, like OpenAI models, Anthropic, DeepSeek, or any other AI model that is available through an API.
+These services are often provided as cloud solutions, such as OpenAI models, Anthropic, and DeepSeek, accessible through APIs.

-You can also run models on your own computer for full privacy, control, cost savings and control!
-That's our preferred way of doing things, but each their own.
+Alternatively, you can run models locally on your own computer, offering enhanced privacy, control, and potential cost savings.
+While this is our preferred approach, the optimal choice depends on individual needs.

-## The Magical World of AI Services ✨
+## Exploring the World of AI Services ✨

-Think of AI services like magical libraries created by companies such as OpenAI (creators of ChatGPT), Anthropic, and others.
-These companies have built incredible AI "brains" that can help us do amazing things! 🧠
+Think of AI services as sophisticated tools developed by companies like OpenAI (creators of ChatGPT) and Anthropic.
+These companies have engineered powerful AI models capable of performing complex tasks. 🧠

-## How JUICEBOX AI Works with These Services 🧃
+## How JUICEBOX AI Integrates with AI Services 🧃

-JUICEBOX AI is like a friendly connector that helps you talk to all these different AI services.
-We're kind of like a universal remote control that works with many different TVs! 📺
+JUICEBOX AI acts as a seamless interface, enabling you to interact with diverse AI services effortlessly.
+We provide a unified platform for accessing and utilizing various AI models. 📺

 ## Free AI Services

-Some AI services, like Ollama, are completely free to use.
-You can think of them as magical libraries that are always open and free to visit! 📚
+Certain AI services, such as Ollama, are available for free use.
+These services offer open access to AI capabilities without incurring any costs. 📚

-This is possible because Ollama runs directly on your computer, so there are no usage costs or subscriptions.
-It's like having a magical book that lives in your house! 🏠
+Ollama operates directly on your computer, eliminating usage fees and subscription requirements.
+It's like having a personal AI model readily available on your device! 🏠

-## About Payments and Access 💳
+## Payments and Access Explained 💳

-Here's the important part: To use these AI services, you'll need two things:
+To utilize AI services, you typically need:

-1. An account with the AI service you want to use
+1. An account with the specific AI service provider.
-2. A special password (called an "API key") from them
+2. An API key, serving as a unique access credential.

-It's kind of like having a library card - you need to get your own card (API key) to check out books (use the AI)!
+This is similar to obtaining a library card, which grants you access to borrow books (use the AI).

-## Why Do I Need My Own Account for cloud solutions? 🤔
+## Why Use Your Own Account for Cloud Solutions? 🤔

-We at JUICEBOX AI want to keep everything free and open source (which means anyone can see and use our code).
-Instead of us handling payments and charging you extra fees, you can work directly with the AI companies.
-This way:
+At JUICEBOX AI, we are committed to maintaining a free and open-source platform.
+By allowing you to interact directly with AI service providers, we ensure transparency and avoid unnecessary fees.
+This approach offers several advantages:

-- You're in control of your own accounts 🎮
+- Direct control over your accounts. 🎮
-- You pay only for what you use 💰
+- Payment only for the resources you consume. 💰
-- Everything stays transparent and simple! ✨
+- A transparent and straightforward process. ✨

-Maybe in the future, we'll create a paid service so that you don't have to create an account everywhere, just use our service and pick whatever model is available.
-But for now, we're keeping it simple and free! 🆓
+In the future, we may introduce a paid service that streamlines access to various models, eliminating the need for multiple accounts.
+However, for now, we prioritize simplicity and accessibility. 🆓

+## Which service to choose?

+To be honest, it doesn't matter, they are all very very good and do virtually the same things.
+Depending on what's more important to you, here are some suggestions:

+**Price sensitive:**

+- Install and run your own model, see the Ollama section for that
+- Google: They have a very generous free tier at the moment

+**Privacy:**

+- Run Ollama on your computer

+**Speed:**

+- Pick a cloud provider.
+They have the best hardware and can run the models the fastest.
+- Pick smaller models.
+They are faster to run.

+**Quality:**

+- Pick larger models, independent of where they are run.

+After that, it's open game.
+Try them all.
+See which one you like best.

-## What's Next? ➡️
+## Next Steps ➡️

-In the following sections, we'll show you how to get set up with different AI services.
-Don't worry - we'll guide you through each step! 🌟
+In the following sections, we will guide you through the setup process for different AI services, providing step-by-step instructions. 🌟

-Remember: If you can use a library card, you can handle an API key!
-It's that simple! 😊
+Remember: Obtaining an API key is as simple as getting a library card! 😊